sharedferret/Sparkle-Turntable-Bot/README.md

 Check out the [Get Started guide](https://github.com/sharedferret/Sparkle-Turntable-Bot/wiki/Get-Started) over on the project's [Wiki page](https://github.com/sharedferret/Sparkle-Turntable-Bot/wiki) for detailed installation instructions.

-## News
-3/16/13 - I'm currently working on updating the bot to use sqlite instead of MySQL.
-What this means is it will no longer be necessary to set up a database for the bot (it's entirely contained within and managed by Sparkle).
-This should hopefully make installation much easier.
-There's no ETA for when this will be done, but if you want to try it out, a (somewhat) working copy is available on the dev branch.

 ## Features

 This bot is written in Node.JS and utilizes Alain Gilbert's Turntable API.